 Hey, welcome to the docs

-This page is a quick intro to Drup Trails — what it is, and why we think it beats handing your whole location story to a big tech timeline.
+A quick intro to Drup Trails — what it is, why we built it differently, and how to get your first tracker running.

 So… what is Drup Trails?